+The future of powering Artificial Intelligence?
 Artificial Intelligence (AI) has permeated various aspects of human life, driving innovations from healthcare to automotive technology.
 However, as we integrate AI more deeply into our systems, its ecological footprint becomes increasingly significant.
 This article explores the energy consumption of AI, assesses its environmental impact, and compares it with another energy-intensive technology: cryptocurrency mining.
 We also delve into the challenges and opportunities in making AI sustainable, looking at innovative ways to achieve an eco-friendly AI future.

 The Energy Demands of Artificial Intelligence

 AI's energy consumption primarily stems from two areas: training and inference.
 Training AI models, especially deep learning algorithms, requires significant computational power.
 For instance, training a model like OpenAI's GPT-3, which has 175 billion parameters, can consume as much electricity as a small American town over several months.
-A study from the University of Massachusetts Amherst highlighted that training a single AI model could emit as much carbon as five cars over their lifetimes.

 The primary source of this immense energy requirement is the repetitive process of adjusting weights and biases in neural networks to minimise error rates.
 These operations are computationally intensive and are often carried out on specialised hardware such as Graphics Processing Units (GPUs) or Tensor Processing Units (TPUs) that, while efficient, consume large amounts of electricity.